Lawyer wants prison for detective who punched handcuffed man

 CHATTANOOGA, Tenn.
 (AP) — The attorney for a black Tennessee man whose beating by a white sheriff’s officer while he was handcuffed was caught on video says the officer should be fired immediately and then prosecuted.

-Lee Merritt told reporters in Chattanooga Thursday that Charles Toney suffered injuries that included a collapsed lung and broken ribs when officers arrested him Dec.
+Lee Merritt told reporters in Chattanooga Thursday that Charles Toney suffered injuries including a collapsed lung and broken ribs when officers arrested him Dec.
 3 on an outstanding warrant.
 In a video posted to social media, detective Blake Kilpatrick can be seen punching and kicking a handcuffed Toney.

 Merritt says Kilpatrick should go to prison for the assault and a past history of violence.

-Hamilton County Sheriff Jim Hammond previously said Kilpatrick is on desk duty pending an investigation by the U.S. Justice Department.
-The sheriff’s office did not have an immediate comment Thursday.
+Kilpatrick is on desk duty pending an investigation by the U.S. Justice Department.
+Sheriff’s office spokesman Matt Lea said Thursday the department would have no comment, preferring to “allow the investigative process time to work.”

 Most Read Nation & World Stories